 DID YOU KNOW

-Alloys known as ‘Stainless Steel’ were first discovered in 1913 by Harry Brearley and later developed by Dr William Hatfield who invented what is known as 18/8 Stainless Steel in Sheffield in 1924.
+Alloys known as ‘Stainless Steel’ were first discovered in 1913 by Harry Brearley and later developed by Dr William Hatfield who invented what is known as 18/8 Stainless Steel in Sheffield.